teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 When you perform a **group action**, you may count multiple 6s from different rolls as a **critical** success.

-> For example, Lyric leads a group action to **Attune** to the ghost field to overcome a magical ward on the Dimmer Sisters' door.
+> For example, Lyric leads a group action to **Channel** to the ghost field to overcome a magical ward on the Dimmer Sisters' door.
 Emily, Lyric's player, rolls and gets a **6**, and so does Matt!
 Because the crew has Synchronized, their two separate **6**s count as a **critical** success on the roll.

 ### All hands